priyankachandrakar/Metasploitable2-Recon-Nmap-Assessment/README.md

 ---

-# 📄 Reports
+# 🙏 Acknowledgement

-This repository contains detailed assessment reports for:

-* Reconnaissance & Nmap Assessment
-* Network Sniffing & Traffic Analysis
-* Exploitation Basics Assessment

-Each report includes methodology, findings, risk analysis, CVE mapping, CVSS scoring, and remediation recommendations.
+Special thanks to **SkillsQuark** for providing valuable mentorship, practical cybersecurity training, and hands-on learning opportunities throughout the internship.

 ---

 # 🔒 Disclaimer

-All activities documented in this repository were conducted in a controlled and authorized laboratory environment for educational, training, and cybersecurity research purposes only.
+All activities documented in this repository were performed in a controlled and authorized laboratory environment for educational and cybersecurity research purposes only.

-No unauthorized systems, networks, applications, or third-party assets were targeted during any phase of these assessments.
+No unauthorized systems, networks, or third-party assets were targeted during these assessments.

 ---